 Make sure your VPC network is configured to allow network connectivity to where your repository is hosted (e.g. github.com) with the following settings:

-In your worker pool config file, make sure that the
+In your private pool config file, make sure that the

 egressOptionfield is set to